 How to Plant Bulbs

 Planting bulbs is easy and rewarding.
 Spring flowering bulbs such as daffodils need only to be planted once for years of color.
-Summer flowering bulbs such as dahlias which need to be replanted every year allow you the freedom of trying them in different spots in your garden every summer.
+Summer flowering bulbs such as dahlias which need to be replanted every year in colder growing zones allow you the freedom of trying them in different spots in your garden every summer.

 What are the Different Types of Bulbs?